Sparen/RandomSpellcardGenerator/README.md

 ## Random Spellcard Name Generator ##
 This is a program that will generate spellcard names based on existing ones.
+Need a spellcard for a dual boss?
+Want to laugh?
+Well then, this program is for you!

 To compile: